OPERA-Cal-Val/DSWx-Requirement-Verification/README.md

 The validation database consists of:

-+ Independently generated 3 meter classified Planet Imagery
++ Independently generated 3 meter classified Planet Imagery - specifically classified into water and not water classes.
 + Coincident provisional DSWx products (these products are historical and not a part of the official DSWx catalog)

 These are included in a zipped up file hosted at the PODAAC.
 The CMR page for the validation database can be found here: https://podaac.jpl.nasa.gov/dataset/OPERA_L3_DSWX-HLS_PROVISIONAL_V0.
-A permalink for the data is `https://archive.podaac.earthdata.nasa.gov/podaac-ops-cumulus-protected/OPERA_DSWX-HLS_CALVAL_PROVISIONAL_V1/opera-calval-database-dswx.zip`.
+A permalink for the data itself is `https://archive.podaac.earthdata.nasa.gov/podaac-ops-cumulus-protected/OPERA_DSWX-HLS_CALVAL_PROVISIONAL_V1/opera-calval-database-dswx.zip`.
 We recommend using `wget` and `~/.netrc` with Earthdata credentials.
 Specifically, in your `~/.netrc` put your earthdata credentials as:

 ```
 machine urs.earthdata.nasa.gov